• Skip to primary navigation

 Ingredients

-Taking the time to buzz up the lime juice “dressing” is what makes this Imitation Crab Ceviche recipe special.
+Taking the time to buzz up the lime juice “dressing” is what makes this faux Crab Ceviche recipe special.
 Instead of just dumping in lime juice and calling it good, mixing the lime juice with jalapeno and onion adds complexity and helps infuse the dish with more flavor.

-Imitation Crab Ceviche Ingredients
+Imitation Crab Ceviche Ingredients on a blue wooden table.

 Lime Juice “Dressing”